 5. Regular Bathing

-During shedding seasons, such as fall or spring, you may want to consider a bath once every two to three weeks or so.
+But during shedding season, you may want to consider a bath once every two to three weeks or so.

 My Top Picks for Pug Shampoo